Relapse Signs and Symptoms

 When you make the decision to stay clean and sober, relapse prevention is critical.
 Addiction, like any other disease, has specific warning signs that can indicate an imminent reoccurrence of the illness.

 The disease of addiction can be deadly and thus requires planning and management in order to maintain good health.
-Relapse prevention involves educating yourself and having a strategy.
-You must work at recovery, and be proactive to avoid relapse.
+Relapse prevention involves educating yourself, and having a reliable aftercare plan, and having access to informative resources.
+You can be proactive in avoiding relapse by consistently working on recovery.
+For example, you could regularly attend group therapy and use other available treatment modalities.

 - Return to Denial: You stop telling others what you’re thinking/feeling and start trying to convince yourself of others that everything is alright, when in fact it is not.